 Life insurance for weight loss

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-As you grow older and start a family, purchasing life insurance is one of the most important steps you will take to secure the financial wellbeing of your loved ones.
-Life insurance protects your beneficiaries when you die by providing a death benefit that could cover anything from funeral expenses and outstanding debt to everyday life expenses and future tuition costs.
+Purchasing a life insurance policy is often one of the most important steps you can take to secure the financial wellbeing of your loved ones.
+When you die, your life insurance policy is designed to pay out a death benefit to the beneficiaries you choose, and that money can be used to cover anything from funeral expenses and outstanding debt to other life expenses.

 Weight loss and saving money

 Life insurance is a great investment for your future no matter your body type.
 If you are in the market for life insurance coverage but you are currently overweight or obese, you might think that it is a good idea to lose some weight before you apply for coverage.
 However, just because you have lost weight does not necessarily mean you will have a lower premium because other factors, like your age or conditions arising from your obesity, may still influence your risk rating.